-These scholarships were established in memory of Lindsey Guy DeWitt by the DeWitt family to help full-time students entering the Mechanical Engineering Technology, Electronics Engineering Technology, or Machinist curriculum.
+These scholarships were established in memory of Lindsey Guy DeWitt by the DeWitt family to help full-time students entering in any Engineering and Technical Trade program.
 Preference is given to Richmond County residents.
 The recipient must demonstrate academic achievement, scholastic ability, and financial need.
 The awards are renewable for a second year upon satisfactory academic performance.